 FAFSA will only be available if you choose to attend a four-year school.
 It is a Free Application for Federal Student Aid, administered by the government.
 Typically, the assistance you can receive from the government will be based on financial need.

-A Pell Grant is a source federal financial assistance.
-They are limited, but are given to students in need during their undergraduate programs.
+A Pell Grant is a source of federal financial assistance.
+They are limited but are given to students in need during their undergraduate programs.

 Do as much research as you can on different scholarships.
 The web is a great resource.

 Sometimes, the school you’re enrolling in will offer their own scholarships, and you can apply for as many as possible that fit your program.
 Often, you can also find external scholarships offered by businesses or organizations.